GitHub Pull Request Checklist

 I really like the workflow that GitHub Pull Requests allow.
 It’s great even in tiny projects to be able to get a code review for a given set of changes, and the UI for GitHub’s Pull Requests is better than any other source control system I’ve used (and doesn’t require buying an expensive tool or client software).
 However, if you’re new to pull requests, there are a few moving parts, so it can be easy to miss a step or get confused.
 Here’s a quick checklist to follow to make sure you’re following the right process.

 Step 1.
-Start from master
+Start from main

 Step 2.
 Create a branch for your work